 Most symptoms of cervical cancer are similar to those of more common conditions, such as PCOS or endometriosis.
 It is important to attend regular Pap tests, which can help a doctor diagnose HPV or cervical cancer.

-Though most long periods will resolve on their own, if a person experiences any of the following symptoms, they should speak to a doctor:
+Though most long periods will resolve on their own, if a person experiences any of the following symptoms, they should speak with a doctor:

 - unexplained bleeding